How to Perform Software Product Testing – Detailed Process and Methods with Examples

 • Flexibility to change when the product progresses to the next life cycle stage.

-It could sometimes be a long wait before the product goes out, so use all the time you have to do as thorough a job as possible.
+It can sometimes be a long wait before the product goes out, so use all the time you have to do as thorough a job as possible.

-In this stage, though there is a piece of the product ready at the end of 2-4 week sprints, most often every sprint does not result in shipped code.
-Therefore, never consider last sprint testing ‘done-and-delivered’.
+At this stage, though there is a piece of the product ready at the end of 2-4 week sprints, most often not every sprint results in shipped code.
+Therefore, never consider the last sprint testing ‘done-and-delivered’.
 Repeat critical tests with every sprint until release.
-With each sprint, test the entire product that you have until that point.
+With each sprint, test the entire product that you have up to that point.

 Stage #2) Product Growth